 Brandi, Wilfred and Motria also consulted with family caregivers and VHA personal support workers, who provided valuable insights that helped shape the content of the toolkit.

-“It was so exciting to build upon great work that has already been done at VHA and beyond, says Brandi.
+“It was so exciting to build upon great work that has already been done at VHA and beyond, said Brandi.